GSA/sinwebapp/README.md

 Once the frontend is build, you can push the application to CloudFoundry.

+In other words, if you add code to the frontend, be sure to run this command from the project's root directory:

+> bash ./scripts/build-frontend.sh

+Before pushing to the cloud,

+> cf push

 ## TODO
 - [x] reset service-key redirect uri on cloud.gov
 - [x] determine how to protect certain endpoints from unauthenticated individuals